Approximate Completely Positive Semidefinite Factorizations and their Ranks: Acknowledgements

 \section{Acknowledgements}

-The first author gratefully acknowledges funding by the Austrian Academy of Sciences (\"OAW), through a DOC-Scholarship.
-The second author gratefully acknowledges funding by the Austrian Science Fund (FWF), through project P 33122-N. We thank Werner Schachinger for a helpful comment on a previous version of this paper.
+The first author gratefully acknowledges funding by the Austrian Academy of Sciences (\"OAW), through the DOC-Scholarship 25171.
+The second author gratefully acknowledges funding by the Austrian Science Fund (FWF), through project P 33122-N and funding of the Austrian Academy of Sciences (\"OAW) through the DOC scholarship 26547.
+We thank Werner Schachinger for a helpful comment on a previous version of this paper.

 \begin{bibdiv} \begin{biblist} \bib{adi}{article}{ AUTHOR = {Adiprasito, K.}, AUTHOR={ B{\'{a}}r{\'{a}}ny, I.}, AUTHOR={Mustafa, N. H.}, TITLE = {Theorems of Carath{\'{e}}odory, Helly, and Tverberg without dimension}, JOURNAL = {Proc.
 Annu.
 ACM-SIAM Sympos.
 Discrete Algorithms}, YEAR = {2019}, PAGES = {2350--2360}, } \bib{ber}{book}{ AUTHOR = {Berman, A.}, AUTHOR={Shaked-Monderer, N.}, TITLE = {Completely Positive Matrices}, PUBLISHER={World Scientific}, YEAR = {2003}, }